geodynamics/aspect/cookbooks/steinberger/doc/steinberger.md

 ##### Geometry and periodic boundaries.

 The model setup is a quarter spherical shell with periodic side boundaries.
-The inner and outer radius are 3481&nbsp;km and 6371&nbsp;km, respectively, so that the mantle is 2900&nbsp;km deep.
+The inner and outer radius are 3481 km and 6371 km, respectively, so that the mantle is 2900 km deep.
 In the same section of the input file, we also need to specify that the model should have periodic boundaries in angular ($\phi$) direction: